jorgensd/adios4dolfinx/joss-paper/paper.md

 # Acknowledgements

-We acknowledge the valuable feedback on the documentation and manuscript by Thomas M. Surowiec and Halvor Herlyng.
+We acknowledge the valuable feedback on the documentation and manuscript by Thomas M. Surowiec and Halvor Herlyng and packaging support by Min Ragan-Kelley.
 Additionally, we acknowledge the scientific discussion regarding feature development and code contributions by Francesco Ballarin, Henrik N. Finsberg, and Nathan Sime.

 # References